TIAA vs. Fidelity vs. Schwab

 Highlights:

-• Fidelity, Schwab, and TIAA offer investment accounts in multiple formats.
+• Fidelity, Schwab, and TIAA offer investment accounts in several formats.

-• Investment advice and financial planning are available at all three companies.
+• Investment advice and financial planning are available at all three firms.

 Prices